Cwm Dyli: History

 The station was built in 1905 by the Porthmadog, Beddgelert and South Snowdon Railway company, backed by North Wales Power and Traction Co Ltd to supply electricity to its own electric railway and connected slate quarries and mines.
 The railway was planned to run through the same valley as the power station and be fed with an electrical feeder, but the enterprise ran short of funds and the attempt was abandoned.
 The company was renamed the North Wales Power Company Limited.

 In August 1906, power from Cwm Dyli was used to power the Oakeley Quarry in Blaenau Ffestiniog carried over the Crimea Pass by a long overhead transmission line at 10,000 volts.
 It also supplied Dinorwic and Pen-yr-Orsedd quarries.
 Cwm Dyli was claimed to be the largest electricity generating plant of its kind in Great Britain at the time.

-Electricity produced here was also used to power the Long Wave Wireless Telegraph transmitting station built by Marconi in 1912 near Waunfawr.
+Electricity produced here was also used to power the Carnarvon Long Wave Wireless Telegraph transmitting station built by Marconi in 1913–14 near Waunfawr.

 Supplying power directly to the National Grid, it is Britain's oldest power station, and is believed to be one of the oldest Grid-connected hydro-electric stations in the world.
 It was first commissioned in 1906 and has been in fairly continuous operation since then, although it was closed for upgrading in 1990.
 A single turbine now produces up to 9.8 megawatts (MW).

 Known locally as the "Chapel in the valley", on account of its exterior design, it employed 13 men.
 Today, however, it is controlled remotely from Dolgarrog in the Conwy valley.